Trinity was named by the Portuguese explorer Gaspar Corte-Real as “Trinity” as he arrived on Trinity Sunday in 1501.

 Contractor: Local labour

 Description: The building faces east and is a three story white coloured wood frame structure.
+The building is located on landscaped grounds in the centre of Trinity.
 The front has a central projection square wood tower with three windows and clock at the top.
-The roof is mansard.
-The building housed the magistrate’s office, jail and postal-telegraph office.
+Above is a weather vane and the roof is mansard.
+The building housed the magistrate’s office, jail and postal-telegraph office and now has shops on the first story and office on the upper stories.
+The old courtroom no longer exists.

 Note: The cost of construction was $5,000.
 In 1973, the court was moved to Bonavista.